apostoiis/agis.io/_posts/2013-05-19-dabbling-in-erlang-hello-function.markdown

 ## So what now?
 I know we've heard this a thousand times but it really boils down to this: *There is no silver-bullet*.
 It all depends on the problem you're facing.
 I cannot do anything else than quote [Zed Shaw](http://learnpythonthehardway.org/book/advice.html) at this point:

-> What I discovered after this journey of learning is that it's not the languages that matter but what you do with them.
-Actually, I always knew that, but I'd get distracted by the languages and forget it periodically.
-Now I never forget it, and neither should you.
-> Which programming language you learn and use doesn't matter.
-Do not get sucked into the religion surrounding programming languages as that will only blind you to their true purpose of being your tool for doing interesting things. --Zed Shaw
+> Do not get sucked into the religion surrounding programming languages as that will only blind you to their true purpose of being your tool for doing interesting things. --Zed Shaw

 So why not mix and match?
-Multi-paradigm for the win.
-I don't know if functional will ever take over the world but multi-paradigm is already there.
+The bigger you get, the more problems you have to solve, so the more tools you'll need.

 Learning a functional programming language is one of the greatest challenges you can take.
 You'll train different areas of your brain, you will gain perspective, expand your skills and will become a better programmer.